lambrospetrou/lambrospetrou.github.io/src/_posts/2023-10-15-cicd-flywheel.md

 ### Product

-It all starts by our customers, or potential customers needing a feature.
+It all starts by our customers, or potential customers, needing a feature.

 This process involves discussing and coming up with a well-defined feature that we want to implement that will solve the customers' issue.